binaryornot/binaryornot/README.rst

 Status
 ------

-It works, but the code could be seriously improved.
+It works, and I'm using this package in various places.

-As of now, it is based on these, but that will likely change:
+The code could be improved.
+Pull requests welcome!
+As of now, it is based on these snippets, but that may change:

 * http://stackoverflow.com/questions/898669/how-can-i-detect-if-a-file-is-binary-non-text-in-python
 * http://stackoverflow.com/questions/1446549/how-to-identify-binary-and-text-files-using-python